 Welcome to SUSMAT

-SUSMAT brings together engineering, natural sciences and medical biomaterial science with data digitalisation and artificial intelligence, supporting cross-disciplinary research in the University’s three profiling areas that focus on immune mediated diseases, the evolution of human diversity, and the design of sustainable materials.
+By integrating engineering, natural sciences, and medical biomaterial science with data digitalization and artificial intelligence, SUSMAT supports cross-disciplinary research across the University of Turku’s three strategic profiling areas: immune-mediated diseases, the evolution of human diversity, and sustainable materials design.

 Themes